AndersonKao/Allegro5Template/docs/README.md

 #### Visual Studio

-**This year we highly recomment you use visual studio 2019**
+**This year we highly recommend you use visual studio 2019**

-But the setup is basically the same.

-If you use the release VS
+If you use the release VS2019, open them with Visual Studio 2019 will be enough.

 Step-by-step [tutorial(English)](https://gamefromscratch.com/allegro-tutorial-series-part-1-getting-started/)